SmartAudioTools/serializejson/README.rst

 - supports circular references and serializes only once duplicated objects (WARNING :not yet if the object is a list or dictionary).
 - tries to call attribute setters and properties setters when loading if set_attributes  = True.
 - accepts json with comment (// and /\* \*/).
 - can automatically recognize objects in json from keys names and recreate them, without the need of `__class__` key, if passed in recognized_classes.
-It allows loading foreign json serialized with others libraries who only save objects attributes.
+- serializejson is easly interoperable outside of the Python ecosystem with this recognition of objects from keys names or with __class__ translation between python and other language classes.
 - dump and load support string path.
 - can iteratively encode (with append) and decode (with iterator) a list in json, which helps saving memory space during the process of serialization et deserialization.

 .. warning::

     Tuple, dict with no-string keys, time.struct_time, collections.Counter, collections.OrderedDict, collections.defaultdict, namedtuples and dataclass are not yet correctly serialized